Part 1: Canada’s Traceability Pioneers

 The development of ID numbers

-At the time, the dairy sector already had a system of numbering that predated computers and required a lot of data management for things like breed, birth date, and gender that were not necessarily relevant to trace back.
-After looking at that, it was decided to assign a random number that was quite simply the next in the series.
-The next important factor would be to reserve blocks of numbers that may be unique to an identifiable group.
+At the time, the dairy sector already had a system of numbering that predated computers and required a lot of data management for things like breed, birth date, and gender, that were not necessarily relevant to trace back.
+From studying this system, it was decided to assign a random number that was quite simply the next in the series; with the next step being to reserve blocks of numbers that may be unique to an identifiable group.

 Canadian Cattle Identification Agency was formed

-Some highlights include this recommendation from the Technical Committee, which was carried:
+A highlight from the CCIA’s first board minutes is this recommendation from its Technical Committee, which was carried: